Atakebune: History

 The atakebune were armed with four at most (six if there were two smaller breech-loading swivel guns) cannons and numerous large-caliber arquebuses because it lacked the strength to withstand the recoil of cannon.
 The Oda defeated the Mori's navy with them at the mouth of the Kizu River, Osaka in 1578 in a successful naval blockade.
 These ships, the best of the atakebune, were used somewhat in contrast to Japanese naval tactics of the time, which viewed naval combat as a battle between the crews of ships, rather than between the ships themselves (which contributed to the primary Japanese naval tactic of drawing near and boarding opposing ships, as the Japanese crews excelled at hand-to-hand combat).

 In the Japanese invasion of Korea the shortcomings of these ships became pronounced, as they proved to be no match for the superior build and firepower of the Korean navy's Panokseon ships, which could accommodate a far greater number of cannons due to their sturdier structure.
 The Koreans used this advantage to great effect, engaging the Japanese ships at long range with their numerous guns, thereby rendering ineffective the grappling tactics of the atakebune-based Japanese navy.
+Unlike smaller atakebune, however, the o-atakebune (giant atakebune) and flagship Nihon Maru demonstrated a surprising ability to withstand Korean fire during the Battle of Angolpo of August 1592, remaining in action and seaworthy despite heavy damage.
+Later atakebune of the Imjin War were thus designed similar to the Nihon War in an attempt to improve their effectiveness against the Korean warships.

 "Atakemaru" (安宅丸), the large atakebune made by Mukai Shōgen Tadakatsu for Tokugawa Hidetada and Tokugawa Iemitsu was fully covered by copper plates.